gkorpal/gkorpal.github.io/_quantum/isogeny.md

 Isogeny-based cryptography is a kind of elliptic-curve cryptography, whose security relies on (various incarnations of) the problem of finding an explicit isogeny between two given isogenous supersingular elliptic curves over a finite field $$\mathbb F_q$$.
 Currently, quantum computers do not seem to make the isogeny-finding problem substantially easier.
 This contrasts with the standard discrete-logarithm based elliptic-curve cryptography which is not quantum-safe due to polynomial-time quantum algorithm by [P. W. Shor](https://arxiv.org/abs/quant-ph/9508027v2) from 1997.

+We can [compute isogenies in SageMath](https://doc.sagemath.org/html/en/reference/arithmetic_curves/sage/schemes/elliptic_curves/ell_curve_isogeny.html) (implemented by [D. Shumow in 2009](https://arxiv.org/abs/0910.5370)):

+Maria Santos has written a series of nice introductory [blog posts on isogeny-based cryptography](https://mariascrs.github.io/posts.html) which provide a summary of all important papers.

 Now let's look at some of the popular examples.

 ## Supersingular isogeny Diffie–Hellman (SIDH)